By Fabien Gaussorgues

 - For the use of key features

 Many people are tempted to go into production as early as possible.
-However, an issue discovered before production starts is much faster and much cheaper to fix (by a factory of 10, 50, or 100).
+However, an issue discovered before production starts is much faster and much cheaper to fix (by a factor of 10, 50, or 100).

 For similar reasons, it is usually considered a must to do at least 1 pilot run before launching mass production.